 EcoEng @ WRL places a strong emphasis on partnerships, collaborations and joint studies.
 While our research focuses on the water-based processes in the environment, we value our partnerships with the ecological, economic, management and engagement experts.
 We encourage other groups to develop partnerships and establish contacts to ensure we have the best understanding of a community, including local concerns and global implications.

-EcoEng @ WRL is led by Associate Professor William Glamore, a highly awarded physical scientist and engineer specialising in ecosystem engineering and the blue economy.
+EcoEng @ WRL is led by Professor William Glamore, a highly awarded physical scientist and engineer specialising in ecosystem engineering and the blue economy.
 With an outstanding, enthusiastic and committed team of scientists, engineers and cross-disciplinary colleagues, the group draws upon its extensive research and experience to provide innovative and effective answers to complex ecosystem engineering questions throughout Australia and overseas.

 Key areas of EcoEng @ WRL